Great Central Railway - pole with Red Bullers

 By James Bancroft; posted May 24, 2010

-View Original (2128 x 1416) 648KB
+View Original: Click to zoom, then click to magnify (2128 x 1416) 648KB

 Yesterday I took a trip to a preserved railway.
 As anyone who knows me is well aware, the main purpose is to take pictures of poles along the line.